-The Service Electric Parking brake light should come on briefly when starting the vehicle.
-If it does not come on, have the vehicle serviced by your dealer.
+This light should come on briefly when the vehicle is turned on.
+If it does not come on, have it fixed so it will be ready to warn if there is a problem.

-If this light stays on, there is a problem with a system on the vehicle that is causing the parking brake system to work at a reduced level.
-The vehicle can still be driven, but should be taken to a dealer as soon as possible.
-See Electric Parking Brake
+If this light stays on or comes on while driving, there is a problem with the Electric Parking Brake (EPB).
+Take the vehicle to a dealer as soon as possible.
+In addition to the parking brake, other safety functions that utilize the EPB may also be degraded.

-⇒ 216.
 A message may also display in the Driver Information Center (DIC).
+See Electric Parking Brake ⇔ 192.